Hipodil

 Hipodil (Хиподил [xipoˈdiɫ]) was a Bulgarian rock band, founded in the late 1980s in Sofia by four classmates from the local Mathematics High School.

 Hipodil's popularity was based in large on their aggressive, sarcastic, sometimes vulgar and explicit but yet humorous lyrics.
 Because of that Hipodil were known as a "scandalous and rebellious" band.
 Their main goal was to entertain the listener and themselves; most of the lyrics concerned topics such as alcohol, sex, women, the status quo, etc.; they frequently ridiculed famous Bulgarian and non-Bulgarian people and even politicians (and sometimes songs).
 Nevertheless, the band had some pretty serious tracks with complex and socially oriented lyrics.
 All the lyrics were in Bulgarian and were written by vocalist Svetoslav Vitkov (Svetlyo).
 Most of the music was composed by guitarist Petar Todorov (Pesho).
 In a great number of songs, guest musicians took part, adding mainly to the brass section.

 History

-The four classmates from the Sofia's Mathematics High School Nikola Kavaldjiev, Miroslav Tellalov, Nikolay Savov and Petar Todorov formed in 1988 a punk band which played only their own songs in Bulgarian.
+Four classmates from Sofia's Mathematics High School--Nikola Kavaldjiev, Miroslav Tellalov, Nikolay Savov, and Petar Todorov--formed in 1988 a punk band which played only their own songs in Bulgarian and named it by combining the words "Hippo" and "Crocodile."

 The first public performance of the band was at Sofia's Summer Theatre, an open-air stage in the largest city park, where the band performed the song "Zidaromazachi" (Wallplasterers), a parody of the ruling communist regime, which got them into minor trouble with the authorities.